EkaanshArora/Agora-RN-Audio-Broadcast/README.md

 2. Click **Create** and follow the on-screen instructions to set the project name, choose an authentication mechanism (for this project select App ID without a certificate), and Click **Submit**.
 3. On the **Project Management** page, find the **App ID** of your project.

-Check the end of document if you want to use App ID with certificate.

 ### Steps to run our example

 * Download and extract the zip file from the master branch.
 * Run npm install or use yarn to install the app dependencies in the unzipped directory.
-* Navigate to `./src/App.tsx` and edit line 13 to enter your App ID that we generated.
+* Navigate to `./src/App.tsx` and edit line 38 to enter your App ID that we generated.
 * Connect your device and run `react-native run-android` / `react-native run-ios` to start the app.

 The app uses `channel-x` as the channel name.